 For the Burger Bowl:

-- 1 lb. ground beef (may substitute ground turkey or bison)
+- 1 lb. lean ground beef or ground turkey

-- 8 ounces leafy greens of choice (about 8 cups)
+- 8 oz leafy greens of choice (about 8 cups)

 - Burger toppings of choice: Pickles, onions, tomatoes, cheese, crisp-cooked bacon, etc.